 Attach the IV1000 Set to the mane of the horse.
-This step puts the IV set out of reach of the patient, insures the fluids will swivel properly, and relieves all strain from the intravenous catheter and associated connections.
-First braid together some mane hairs at the withers or simply grasp about a half-inch thickness of mane hairs at the withers and with white adhesive tape wrap them into a bundle.
+This step puts the IV set out of reach of the patient, ensures the fluids will swivel properly, and relieves all strain from the intravenous catheter and associated connections.
+First, braid together some mane hairs at the withers or simply grasp about a half-inch thickness of mane hairs at the withers and with white adhesive tape wrap them into a bundle.

 Open the releasable cable tie, insert the end through the base of the braided or bundled mane, and firmly secure the cable tie by inserting the end back into the locking device and tightening the connection.

-Position the tubing along the side of the neck providing a sufficient length so no pull is put on Extension Set and/or IV catheter and then tighten the non-releasable cable tie sufficiently to prevent the tubing from sliding in the cable tie but not so tight as to slow or obstruct fluid flow.
+Position the tubing along the side of the neck providing a sufficient length so no pull is put on Extension Set and/or IV catheter and then tighten the non-releasable cable tie sufficiently to prevent the tubing from sliding in the cable tie, but not so tight as to slow or obstruct fluid flow.

 Open the blue on/off clamps on the IV1000 Set.